LangilleLab/DalMUG/_posts/2020-1-20-CD_bile_acids.md

 between CD and the microbiome.

 ### Points of Interest
-- Interesting to see a range of clinical metrics distinguishing the patients over treatment:
+- Interesting to see a range of clinical metrics distinguishing the patients over treatment (e.g. erythrocyte sedimentation rate and platelet counts in addition to the weighted pediatric Crohn’s disease activity index).
-  - Platelet counts
-  - Weighted pediatric Crohn’s disease activity index
-  - Fecal calprotectin
-  - Erythrocyte sedimentation rate
 - Clear qualitative difference in proportion of secondary vs primary bile acids based on patient remission state
 - Assemblages identified by BioMico are a nice way of visualizing the taxonomic differences between primary and secondary bile acid samples… We need to try this out!
 - Useful to summarize Spearman correlations between taxa and bile acids by counts per phylum - makes interpretation much easier and makes the difference between 16S and metagenomics easy to spot